 Challenge number Detail of challenge 1 Poor attendance and persistence absence for PP and CV pupils is high.
 2 Many of our PP pupils have limited metacognition.
 They can be self-limiting and do not value learning; seeing school as a process forced upon them rather than something that they can direct and use to support the pathway to a more successful future.
 This impacts on their engagement with learning and attainment.
 3 Poor finances, mental health of pupils, their families and the local community contribute to low self-esteem, anxiety, erratic home lives and a lack of self-regulation.
-4 The pandemic and a lack of support and engagement with remote learning has widened the gap further, impacting on maturity and emotional regulation.
+4 We have a cohort of children that still have a varied range of knowledge/skills gaps.
 5 Compound Vulnerabilities, limited experiences and a lack of aspiration make access to the curriculum, assessment and learning challenging.